jamesyang124/tasks-service-demo/docs/OPTIMIZATION_DECISIONS.md

 **Key Learning**: Lock-free operations provide exponential performance gains.
 The combination of atomic operations and optimized data structures can achieve sub-nanosecond read performance while maintaining simplicity.

-## Future Optimization Opportunities

-With XSyncStore achieving sub-nanosecond performance, further optimizations focus on specific bottlenecks:

-1. **Memory pooling for GetAll()**: Pre-allocate slice with estimated capacity to reduce repeated `append()` operations and memory allocations during iteration

-2. **Struct field reordering**: Optimize Task struct layout for better cache line utilization by placing frequently accessed fields at the beginning

-3. **Batch operations**: Implement `GetMany()` and `UpdateMany()` operations to amortize atomic operation costs across multiple keys

-4. **Memory-mapped storage**: For very large datasets, consider memory-mapped files to reduce heap pressure and GC overhead

-5. **Custom hash functions**: Replace default Go map hashing with faster, domain-specific hash functions for integer keys

-**Note**: At 1.5ns read performance, we're approaching the theoretical limits of modern CPUs.
-Further optimizations may yield diminishing returns and should be carefully benchmarked.

 ---

-*This document serves as a reference for future optimization decisions and demonstrates the value of systematic, measured improvements over time.*
+*This document serves as a reference for optimization decisions and demonstrates the value of systematic, measured improvements over time.*